ChyKusuma/SPHINXSign/README.md

 With the `SPHINXSign` namespace, we empower developers to harness the advanced capabilities of SPHINCS+ and build secure, future-proof applications that can withstand the challenges posed by the dawn of the quantum era.

-We know that Hash-Based digital signature scheme is not lattice-based and relly on the strengthness of the hash-function, thats why our default [SPHINXHash](https://github.com/ChyKusuma/SPHINXHash) hash function is based on SWIFFTX which is rely on "Lattice-based", here we try to achieve both `Statelessness` and `Lattice-based` at once.
+We know that Hash-Based digital signature scheme is not lattice-based and relly on the strengthness of the hash-function, thats why our default [SPHINXHash](https://github.com/ChyKusuma/SPHINXHash) hash function is based on SWIFFTX which is rely on "Lattice-based", here our purposed is try to achieve both `Statelessness` and `Lattice-based` together at once.

 Digital signature scheme like [Gottesman-chuang](https://www.researchgate.net/publication/2186040_Quantum_Digital_Signatures) its trully guarantee by Quantum-Laws, we aware about that, but it's still too expensive technology, its needed new infrastructure, new hardware, a lot of money will only spent into infrastructure, so for today its not solution for us and not applicable.
 One day, when the world already build the quantum infrastructure i.e Quantum Key Distribution we believed our construction will more safe.